d2iq/ui-kit/packages/tooltip/README.md

 - Use hint text below the field to provide information about what input is expected.
 - Use a Tooltip to provide additional explanation about the field.
 Usually, Tooltips are triggered in form fields by an icon in the field's label.

+### Using Icons with Tooltips

+In the UI we use two distinct icons for tooltips: ( i ) and ( ? ).
+We have defined the context of each icon, describing when to use them to ensure clarity and consistency in their usage:

+( i ) Icon:
+The ( i ) icon is utilized to provide users with a definition of a specific term.
+These icons are often associated with information includes additional details, explanations, or contextual information about a specific element, feature, or term.
+This aids in enhancing user comprehension by offering explanations directly within the context.
+This is the default for the `TooltipIcon` component as it is most commonly used.

+( ? ) Icon:
+The ( ? ) icon serves the purpose of offering supplementary information that can guide users in making informed decisions.
+This information goes beyond simple definitions.
+It can be placed next to a complex feature or help with feature discoverability, offering users the option to learn more about it.